 16. NAC Power Supplies

-Today’s systems require many notification devices, which need extra power supplies, known as notification power supplies, or NAC power supplies.
+Today’s systems require many notification devices, which need extra power supplies known as notification appliance circuit power supplies or NAC power supplies.
 You can find these by the main panel or distributed around the building as needed.

 How Do Fire Alarm Systems Integrate With Other Life Safety Technology?